torypayne/geocoder/README.md

 And then direct your browser to http://localhost:5000/.
 At this point you can search addresses using the UI.
 The response is pure JSON and intentionally unstyled.

 You may also geocode addresses directly from the command line using curl.
-For example, `curl POST http://localhost:5000/geocode?address=1341+valencia+street`.
-The service accepts GET requests as well as POST requests, so if you want to share a link with a friend without them needing to worry about making sure it's a post request, you may do so.
+For example, `curl GET http://localhost:5000/geocode?address=1341+valencia+street`.

 The service first checks Google's Geocode service, and then the Here one.